I didn’t realize the truth of the saying that it takes a village to raise a child until I moved back to Birmingham in 2006.

 Truthfully, I don’t remember a time growing up that my village hasn’t been there.

 My momma, Doris J. Sparks, grew up in a tight-knit family.
-She had three sisters—Carolyn, Geraldine and the late Minnie—and five brothers, and most of my childhood memories include them, my cousins, my maternal grandparents, the late Lela and the late George, and my grandma’s twin sister, the late Rosie.
+She had three sisters—Carolyn, Geraldine and the late Minnie—and five brothers, and most of my childhood memories include my mom’s sisters, my cousins, my maternal grandparents, the late Lela and the late George, and my grandma’s twin sister, the late Rosie.
 Whether it was driving to Disney or going to Gatlinburg or chatting at my grandparents’ house after church, my village has always been there.

 In good times and in bad.